What is a Chemical Change?

 - The fruit becomes more juicy and soft.

 - Due to the breakdown of chlorophyll, the outer skin of fruit changes its colour.

 Chemical Changes Involving Inorganic Compounds

 The reactions of compounds and elements that do not involve carbon atoms are the chemical changes involving inorganic compounds.
 Some examples of chemical change that involves inorganic compounds are mentioned below.

 1. Formation of Steel

 It is an irreversible process.
 Steel is formed by the addition of several other elements in definite quantities to iron, the basic element being carbon.
 This results in the formation of new substances, thus considering it has a chemical change.
-Properties of the newly formed substances are different from that of iron.
+The properties of the newly formed substances are different from that of iron.

 2. The lighting of a Firework

 It deals with the chemistry of the activity and the growth of living organisms.
 An example of biochemical changes is mentioned below.

 Photosynthesis is a process that is mainly used by plants to convert light energy into chemical energy.
 It is a chemical process that occurs in plants.
 In this process, plants convert water and carbon dioxide into sugars and oxygen.